 According to this legislation, a person with a disability is an individual with a physical or mental impairment that substantially limits one or more major life activities.
 A person is considered to have a disability if he or she (1) has a disability, (2) has a history of a disability, or (3) if the person with the disability is perceived by others as having a disability.

 According to Section 504, a qualified person with a disability for entrance into an academic program, at a college or university, is classified as an individual who meets the requisite academic and technical standards required for admission into the specific program.
 This too includes participation in the college or university’s programs and activities.
-Based on the mandates of Section 504, Berkeley College may not:
+Based on the mandates of Section 504, Berkeley College shall not:

 - Limit the admission rate of otherwise qualified students with disabilities to the College.